Webinars

 DIMHN Ireland webinar May 2026

-How can good design improve safety, support recovery, and shape better mental health care?
+This Ireland-focused Lunch & Learn webinar explored how good design can improve safety, support recovery and shape better mental health care.

 Why These Webinars Matter

-Through live conversations, case studies, and lessons learned, we explore how evidence-based, inclusive design can transform healthcare environments.
+Our webinars create space for people across the sector to share insight, innovation and practical learning.
+Through live conversations, case studies and reflections from real projects, we explore how evidence-based, inclusive design can transform healthcare environments.

-Whether it’s shaping new facilities, reimagining existing spaces, or amplifying lived experience, our webinars help connect ideas with action
+Whether we are discussing new facilities, existing estates, sensory environments, lighting, social investment, briefing or lived experience, our webinars help connect ideas with action

 A Platform for Collaboration